stefankroes/ancestry/README.md

 appraisal sqlite3-ar-50 rake test
 ```

-# Optimization

-Ancestry provides a way to optimize for specific database.
-Currently, there is a optimizer for Postgres.
-To enable it, you need to include: `require 'ancestry/optimizers/pg'` after `require 'ancestry'`.

 # Internals

 Ancestry stores a path from the root to the parent for every node.